Home | Back | Rural Women's Network | RDLN Institute | Degree Program

 During an 18-30 month enrollment, participating leaders from diverse communities take part in three major activities: 1) They develop a community development project (RDLN Field Project) in cooperation with a Sponsoring Organization and other community people; 2) They pursue an independent study program to support the Project and enhance their long-term community development work; 3) They attend a four-and-a-half week RDLN Rural Development Institute with Leaders from various rural regions at the University of California at Davis for intensive study, exchange and networking.
-Qualified participants may earn an RDLN Certificate, a B.A. degree through Excelsior College (designed especially for people with two years of college who have basic distribution credits), or a master's degree through Antioch University.
+Qualified participants may earn an RDLN Certificate, a B.A. degree through Excelsior College (designed especially for people with two years of college who have basic distribution credits), or a master's degree through KSU.
 We are willing to work with B.A. and PhD canidates to make arrangements at other schools.

 Each RDLN Leader works with the guidance of a Field Resource Advisor and Study Resource Advisors.
 Each has a Sponsoring Organization which serves as an umbrella for the Field Project and contributes financially to RDLN.
 The amount required is $7,500 for RDLN Certificate; $20,000 for master's.

 For more information, write or call RDLN, P.O.
 Box 98, Prince Street Station, New York, NY 10012, (212) 777-9137/fax(212) 477-0367, email: [email protected] Contact: Starry Krueger, President.